zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 `0xMM 0xNN 0xPP 0xQQ ... `

-Note that the element of dictionary doesn't necessarily require 8 bits, we can use another 2 bits to indicate the real size.
+Note that the element of dictionary doesn't necessarily require 8 bits, we can use another 1 bit to indicate the real size.

 With all the methodology above, we can now design the header of a compressed `state`: